 The Board of Directors has established a Remuneration Committee, which consists of at least three members of the Board of Directors.

-The Committee's role is to assist the Board of Directors in fulfilling its responsibilities in regard to establishing, implementing and executing its remuneration position for the members of the Board of Directors and the Executive Board.
-The Committee meets at least twice a year.
+The committee's role is to assist the Board of Directors in fulfilling its responsibilities in regard to establishing, implementing and executing its remuneration position for the members of the Board of Directors and the Executive Board.